Privacy Policy

 Right to data portability:

-You can request that we provide you with the data you have provided to us in a structured, common and machine-readable format and that you can transmit this data to another controller without hindrance from us, provided that
+You can request that we provide you with your data that you have provided to us in a structured, commonly used and machine-readable format, and that you can transmit this data to another controller without hindrance from us, provided that

-- we process this data based on your revocable consent or to fulfill a contract between us, and
+- we process this data based on your consent, which you can revoke, or to fulfill a contract between us, and

 - this processing is carried out using automated procedures.

-If it is technically feasible, you can request that we transmit your data directly to another person responsible.
+If technically feasible, you can request that we transfer your data directly to another controller.

 Right to object:

-If we process your data for legitimate interest, you can object to this data processing at any time; this would also apply to profiling based on these provisions.
-We will then no longer process your data unless we can demonstrate compelling legitimate reasons for the processing that outweigh your interests, rights and freedoms or the processing serves to assert, exercise or defend legal claims.
-You can object to the processing of your data for direct advertising purposes at any time without giving reasons.
+If we process your data based on legitimate interest, you can object to this data processing at any time; this would also apply to profiling based on these provisions.
+We will then no longer process your data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the purpose of establishing, exercising or defending legal claims.
+You can object to the processing of your data for direct marketing purposes at any time without giving reasons.

-If you are of the opinion that we are violating German or European data protection law when processing your data, we ask you to contact us to clarify any questions.
-Of course, you also have the right to contact the supervisory authority responsible for you, the respective state office for data protection supervision.
+If you believe that we have violated German or European data protection law in processing your data, please contact us so that we can clarify any questions.
+You also have the right, of course, to contact the supervisory authority responsible for your region, the respective state data protection authority.

-If you would like to assert one of the rights mentioned against us, please contact our data protection officer.
-If in doubt, we may request additional information to confirm your identity.
+If you wish to exercise any of the aforementioned rights against us, please contact our data protection officer.
+In case of doubt, we may request additional information to confirm your identity.

 Changes to this privacy policy

-We reserve the right to change our privacy policy if this becomes necessary due to new technologies.
-Please make sure you have the most current version.
-If fundamental changes are made to this data protection declaration, we will announce these on our website.
+We reserve the right to amend our privacy policy if this becomes necessary due to new technologies.
+Please ensure you have the most up-to-date version.
+If fundamental changes are made to this privacy policy, we will announce them on our website.

-The protection of your personal data is particularly important to us.
-We therefore process your personal data (“data” for short) exclusively on the basis of the legal provisions.
-With this data protection declaration we want to inform you comprehensively about the processing of your data in our company and the data protection claims and rights to which you are entitled in accordance with Article 13 of the European Information about the General Data Protection Regulation (EU GDPR).
+The protection of your personal data is of particular importance to us.
+We therefore process your personal data (hereinafter referred to as "data") exclusively on the basis of the applicable legal provisions.
+With this privacy policy, we would like to inform you comprehensively about the processing of your data in our company and the data protection claims and rights to which you are entitled, in accordance with Article 13 of the European General Data Protection Regulation (EU GDPR).

 1. Who is responsible for data processing and who can you contact?